 The Johns Hopkins University Center for Talented Youth identifies and develops the talents of the most advanced K-12 learners worldwide.
-As part of Johns Hopkins University, CTY helps fulfill the university’s mission of preparing students to make significant future contributions to our world.
+As part of Johns Hopkins, CTY contributes to the university’s mission by preparing and nurturing the bright young people who will go on to make significant contributions to our world.

-CTY’s roots extend back to our 1979 founding, and even before, to Johns Hopkins psychologist Julian Stanley’s pioneering work with gifted middle school prodigies.
+CTY’s roots extend back to our 1979 founding, and even before, to Johns Hopkins psychologist Julian Stanley’s pioneering work with academically advanced middle schoolers.
 His work put the spotlight on exceptionally bright young people and their capacity and enthusiasm for academic challenges matched to their advanced abilities.

 CTY’s broader mission is to be a national voice that supports and encourages academic talent and achievement; to help in locating and nurturing talent from all neighborhoods and nations; and to engage in, and communicate, meaningful research to advance the understanding of teaching the world’s most capable young people.

 If you’re a parent of a very bright child, welcome.
 We look forward to playing a key role in your child’s academic development, as we have since 1979 for so many young people of great promise.

 “At CTY, being surrounded by wonderful, brilliant, funny people, I realized that the unstoppably intellectually passionate were the true wonders of society, not the outliers.
 And if that passion can be nurtured and uncovered, fantastic things can happen.”